foxfriends/foxfriends/notes/css.md

 Though it seems simple, there are a bunch of strange rules with how the selectors and attributes interact and overrule each other (i.e. how they *cascade*).

+Since the language is pretty limited in what can be done and how the code can be structured, there are a number of @[methodologies][css-methodologies] by which people structure their CSS selectors and rules so they are easy to understand.

+To make the actual experience of writing CSS easier or more enjoyable, preprocessors such as @[Sass][sass-css] or @[PostCSS][] have been created.

 Some useful resources:
 *   [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS)
 *   [CSS-Tricks](https://css-tricks.com/)